Bringing Black Friday to B2B: The Ultimate Guide

 1. Does Black Friday align with your wider strategy?
 The ultimate goal of Black Friday is to increase sales, but if there’s another KPI that is more important to your business, Black Friday deals might not make sense.

 2. Can you afford to discount your products?
-This year has been financially tough for businesses of all sizes.
+The past few years have been financially tough for businesses of all sizes.
 If offering Black Friday deals will negatively impact your cash flow, it’s not worth it.

 3. If you can’t afford to run deals, can you do something else?
 For consumers, Black Friday is all about deals and discounts, but in B2B there’s more room for creativity (more on that below).